MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/entity-operations-update-delete.md

 ---
-title: "Update and Delete entities using the Organization Service (Common Data Service) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Update and Delete tables using the Organization Service (Common Data Service) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
-description: "Learn how to update and delete entities using the organization service." # 115-145 characters including spaces.
+description: "Learn how to update and delete tables using the organization service." # 115-145 characters including spaces.
 This abstract displays in the search result. ms.custom: "" ms.date: 04/21/2019 ms.reviewer: "pehecke"